burakjaber93/jellylist-tutorial/README.md

-# jellylist-tutorial
-How to Stream Full Jellyfin TV Series/Albums to VLC or Dispatcharr
+# How to Stream Full Jellyfin TV Series/Albums to VLC or Dispatcharr

 Hey everyone!
 I've put together a self-contained HTML tutorial on how to use a fantastic tool called Jellylist.
 This small program bridges the gap between your Jellyfin server and external media clients that natively support M3U playlists, like VLC or stream managers like Dispatcharr.